open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 Taking the [fruit example](#example), there are 6 measurements reported during `(T2, T3]`.
 Instead of exporting every individual measurement events, the SDK aggregates them and only export the summarized results.
+This approach, as illustrated in the following diagram, is called pre-aggregation:

 ```mermaid
 graph LR